chuckstack/chuckstack.github.io/src-ls/blog-incus-netbird-phoenixnap-isolated.md

 You can create as many isolated bridges as is needed.
 The above example (with its single network bridge) is great at creating completely isolated instances; however, you might have scenarios where you need more than one instance to support a service or application.

 An easy adaptation of the above script is to create a dedicated network bridge per service (collection of instances).
 The only change you make is to alter the acl rules according to how you want your instances to communicate with each other.

-Otherwise, you simply change the variables at the top of the script and execute accordingly.
+You simply change the variables at the top of the script and execute accordingly.

 ## Making an Service Public